 The Bordentown historical Society hosts three rotating exhibits annually, which are open to the public on the first and third Saturday’s monthly from 12-4 pm.
+Due to Covid-19, the exhibits have been cancelled.
+We hope to reopen them as soon as possible.
 The award-winning exhibits are generated from interest expressed by visitors and members with an aim to tell the stories people want to learn, and to inspire them to tell their own stories.
 Exhibits feature interactive panels and speakers throughout the year, which add dimension to the experience.
 There are countless stories to tell in Bordentown.
 Tell us what stories you want to hear to help us showcase the history that interests you!

 Some popular recent exhibits have included: